In our current economy, many people are finding that their primary sources of income just aren’t enough.

 Ideally, this would be a task that you could perform with quality on a fairly regular basis, and quickly.
 Those $5’s have to add up, after all!

-You’d be surprised the stuff people need to get ahold of for short periods of time.
+You’d be surprised the kind of things people need to get ahold of for short periods of time.

 JustAnswer.com is a website for people to ask questions for a small fee in return for expert feedback.